Business Line of Credit vs. Business Loan: Which Is Right for You?

 Business lines of credit come in two main types, each with distinct approval processes and risk profiles:

 • Secured line of credit.
 Requires collateral, such as equipment or inventory.
-Usually offers lower interest rates but poses a greater risk if you default.
+Usually offers lower interest rates, but you could lose the collateral if you default.

 • Unsecured line of credit.
 Does not require collateral.
-Typically easier and faster to access, but may come with higher interest rates.
+An unsecured line of credit is often faster to access, but it may come with higher interest rates depending on your creditworthiness.

 Best Uses for a Business Line of Credit